 Eight girls, a huddle of shivering adults, puppies… goats… horses and the cutest little pig in the world.
-What a great mix in Laura Douglas’ inaugural “Southern Girl Finishing School” workshop.
+What a great mix in Laura Douglas’ inaugural “Southern Girl Finishing School” workshop in Kingston.

 Let’s dive into the day.

 “Aren’t we lucky with the weather,” beamed Laura, meeting me at the farm gate.

 I gazed at the grey clouds licking the mountains and wistfully remembered the thermal tights I’d rejected back in my warm home.

 But, the weather forecast had been dire.
 Further north they were getting gales and downpours.
 There were even snow warnings out for the mountain passes.
 But in this particular piece of paradise, all was calm and cold.

 “Yes,” I agreed.
 “We are lucky!”